ralphjsmit/laravel-seo/README.md

 {{ seo($page ?? null) }}
 ```

+The following order is used when generating the tags (higher overwrites the lower):

+1. Any overwrites from the `SEOManager::SEODataTransformer($closure)` (see below)
+2. Data from the `getDynamicSEOData()` method
+3. Data from the associated SEO model (`$post->seo`)
+4. Default data from the `config/seo.php` file

 ## Generating JSON-LD structured data

+This package can also **generate structured data** for you (also called schema markup).
+At the moment we support the following types:

+1. `Article`
+2. `BreadcrumbList`

-This package can also generate structured data for your.
-At the moment only the `Article` and `BreadcrumbList` types are supported.
-However, you can easily send me a (draft) PR with your requested types and I'll probably add them to the package.
+However, you can easily send me a (draft) PR with your requested types and I'll (most probably) add them to the package.

 ### Article schema markup